A great PPC campaign can make a huge difference for your business.

 A lack of transparency means that you have no idea about the result.

-Be wary of any agency that won’t offer access to your own AdWords campaign.
+Be wary of anyone that won’t offer access to your own AdWords campaign.
 This means that they don’t want you to see the raw data.

 Also, avoid any agencies that offer inconsistent reporting.